 These side effects are usually mild.
-The above list does not represent all side effects that have been reported for IMODIUM.
+The above list does not represent all side effects that have been reported for STOP-IT.

 If you notice any side effects not mentioned in this leaflet, please inform your pharmacist or doctor.

-Tell your doctor immediately and do not take your next dose of IMODIUM if you experience:
+Tell your doctor immediately and do not take your next dose of STOP-IT if you experience:

-- · asthma, wheezing or shortness of breath - swelling of the face, lips or tongue which may cause difficulty in swallowing or breathing - sudden or severe blisters, itching, skin rash, hives - · flaking or peeling of skin - · loss of or depressed level of consciousness.
+- Asthma, wheezing or shortness of breath - Swelling of the face, lips or tongue which may cause difficulty in swallowing or breathing

+Flaking or peeling of skin